 Fire HD has unlimited cloud storage which helps off-loading your content in the Cloud.

 Although Amazon claims longer battery life concerning this specific comparison, experience and the examination of customer reviews reveal the opposite.
-This truth becomes more evident when the devices are sitting idle, the Fire HD 7 drains much faster.
-This is significant because mobility is a huge upside to using a tablet.
+This truth becomes more evident when the devices are sitting idle as the Fire HD 7 drains much faster.
+This is significant because mobility is a huge upside to using a tablet and a shprt battery life means you need to stay near a connection if you want to read without interruption.

 Samsung Galaxy Tab 4 Nook Pros